jlhg/kobo-font-fix/README.md

 6. **Kern pairs from the GPOS table are copied to the legacy `kern` table.** This only applies to fonts that have a GPOS table, which is used for kerning in modern fonts.
 7. **The `font-line` helper is used to apply a 20% line-height setting.** This generates a new file which is immediately renamed to the desired output format.

+The modified fonts are saved in the directory where the original fonts are located.

 ## Customization

 You can customize what the script does.
 For more information, consult: